nfdi4objects/n4o-graph-importer/README.md

 ### GET /collection/

-Returns list of registered collections with their metadata.
-Can also be called at `/collection`.
+Return the list of registered collections (metadata only).

 ### PUT /collection/

 Replace the list of registered collections.
 Only allowed if the current list is empty.

+*The metadata is not imported into the triple store!*

+### POST /collection/

+Register a new collection or update metadata of a registered collection.

-The metadata is not imported into the triple store!
+*The metadata is not imported into the triple store!*

 ### GET /collection/:id

-Returns metadata of a specific registered collection.
+Return metadata of a specific registered collection.

 ### PUT /collection/:id

-Updates metadata of a specific registered collection.
-The updated metadata is not imported into the triple store!
+Update metadata of a specific registered collection or register a new collection.

-### POST /collection/

-Register a new collection.
-The metadata is not imported into the triple store!.
+*The metadata is not imported into the triple store!*

 ### DELETE /collection/:id

 Unregister a collection by removing its metadata and its staging are.

-This does not remove any data from the triple store!
+*This does not remove any data from the triple store!*

-### GET /collection/:id/:file

-Returns a file from the staging area of a registered collection.

 ### POST /collection/:id/receive